linuxboot/book/10.u-root/README.md

 ### Acknowledgements

 Thanks to Maya Gokhale for her many helpful suggestions on this paper.

-References
+###References

 [1] AGNEW, A., SULMICKI, A., MINNICH, R., AND ARBAUGH, W. A. Flexibility in rom: A stackable open source bios.
 In USENIX Annual Technical Conference, FREENIX Track (2003), pp. 115–124.

 [2] (AUTHOR OF SLOF), S. B. Personal conversation.

 [3] BENAVIDES, T., TREON, J., HULBERT, J., AND CHANG, W. The enabling of an execute-in-place architecture to reduce the embedded system memory footprint and boot time.
 Journal of computers 3, 1 (2008), 79–89.

 [4] BOGOWITZ, B., AND SWINFORD, T. Intel⃝R active management technology reduces it costs with improved pc manageability.
 Technology@ Intel Magazine (2004).

 [5] CELEDA, P., KREJCI, R., VYKOPAL, J., AND DRASAR, M. Embedded malware-an analysis of the chuck norris botnet.
 In Computer Network Defense (EC2ND), 2010 European Conference on (2010), IEEE, pp. 3–10.

 [6] CUI, A., COSTELLO, M., AND STOLFO, S. J. When firmware modifications attack: A case study of embedded exploitation.
 In NDSS (2013).

 [7] DALY, D., CHOI, J. H., MOREIRA, J. E., AND WATERLAND, A. Base operating system provisioning and bringup for a commercial supercomputer.
 In Parallel and Distributed Processing Symposium, 2007.
 IPDPS 2007.
 IEEE International (2007), IEEE, pp. 1–7.

 [8] DURUMERIC, Z., KASTEN, J., ADRIAN, D., HALDERMAN, J. A., BAILEY, M., LI, F., WEAVER, N., AMANN, J., BEEKMAN, J., PAYER, M., ET AL. The matter of heartbleed.
 In Proceedings of the 2014 Conference on Internet Measurement Conference (2014), ACM, pp. 475–488.

 [9] KALLENBERG, C., AND BULYGIN, Y. All your boot are belong to us intel, mitre. cansecwest 2014.

 [10] KALLENBERG, C., KOVAH, X., BUTTERWORTH, J., AND CORNWELL, S. Extreme privilege escalation on windows 8/uefi systems.

 [11] KOZIOL, J., LITCHFIELD, D., AITEL, D., ANLEY, C., EREN, S., MEHTA, N., AND HASSELL, R. The Shellcoder’s Handbook.
 Wiley Indianapolis, 2004.

 [12] LEWIS, T. Uefi overview, 2007.

 [13] MAY,D.Occam.ACMSigplanNotices18,4(1983),69–79.

 [14] MINNICH, R. G. Linuxbios at four.
 Linux J. 2004, 118 (Feb.
 2004), 8–.

 [15] MOON, S.-P., KIM, J.-W., BAE, K.-H., LEE, J.-C., AND SEO, D.-W. Embedded linux implementation on a commercial digital tv system.
 Consumer Electronics, IEEE Transactions on 49, 4 (Nov 2003), 1402–1407.

 [16] PIKE, R. Another go at language design.
 Stanford University Computer Systems Laboratory Colloquium.

 [17] RITCHIE, D. M. The limbo programming language.
 Inferno Programmer’s Manual 2 (1997).

 [18] SACCO, A. L., AND ORTEGA, A. A. Persistent bios infection.
 In CanSecWest Applied Security Conference (2009).

 [19] SAMPATHKUMAR, R. Vulnerability Management for Cloud Computing-2014: A Cloud Computing Security Essential.
 Rajakumar Sampathkumar, 2014.

 [20] SUGANUMA, T., OGASAWARA, T., TAKEUCHI, M., YASUE, T., KAWAHITO, M., ISHIZAKI, K., KOMATSU, H., AND NAKATANI, T. Overview of the ibm java just-in-time compiler.
 IBM systems Journal 39, 1 (2000), 175–193.

 [21] TEAM, G. The go programming language specification.
 Tech. rep., Technical Report http://golang. org/doc/doc/go spec. html, Google Inc, 2009.

 [22] VAN HENSBERGEN, E., AND MINNICH, R. Grave robbers from outer space: Using 9p2000 under linux.
 In USENIX Annual Technical Conference, FREENIX Track (2005), pp. 83–94.

 [23] VARIOUS.
 No papers have been published on onie; see onie.org.

 [24] VARIOUS.
 No papers were published; see perllinux.sourceforge.net.

 [25] WATSON, G. R., SOTTILE, M. J., MINNICH, R. G., CHOI, S.-E., AND HERTDRIKS, E. Pink: A 1024-node single-system image linux cluster.
 In High Performance Computing and Grid in Asia Pacific Region, 2004.
 Proceedings.
 Seventh International Conference on (2004), IEEE, pp. 454–461.

 [26] WELLS, N. Busybox: A swiss army knife for linux.
 Linux J. 2000, 78es (Oct.
 2000).

 [27] WINTERBOTTOM, P. Alef language reference manual.
 Plan 9 Programmer’s Man (1995).

-Notes
+###Notes

-1In fact, at one point, due to a configuration error, we were using this mode all the time without realizing it.
+1 In fact, at one point, due to a configuration error, we were using this mode all the time without realizing it.
 Go compiles are that fast.